-Elizabeth's positive qualities are also her negative ones.
-She is a virtuous woman who is steadfast and true.
-These traits also make her a bit of a cold fish.
-When we first meet her, she's especially cold and fishy.
-She's got good reason to be, though, because her husband has recently had an affair with their housekeeper, Abigail Williams.
+In a neat literary twist, Elizabeth's positive qualities are also her negative ones.
+She is a virtuous woman who is steadfast and true—but these traits also make her a bit of a cold fish.
+When we first meet her, she's especially cold... and thinks she smells something fishy.
+She's got good reason to be suspicious and kind of distant, though: her husband has recently had an affair with their housekeeper, Abigail Williams:

 For the most part, though, Elizabeth is a stand-up woman.
 Throughout the play, she seems to be struggling to forgive her husband and let go of her anger.
 And, of course, her hatred of Abigail is understandable.
-Elizabeth's dislike of Abigail seems justified later on in the play when Abigail tries to murder Elizabeth by framing her for witchcraft.
+Elizabeth's dislike of Abigail gets justified later on in the play when Abigail tries to murder Elizabeth by framing her for witchcraft.

 Overall, Elizabeth is a blameless victim.
 The only sin we see her commit is when she lies in court, saying that John and Abigail's affair never happened.
 This is supposedly the only time she's ever lied in her life.
-Unfortunately, it's really bad timing.
+Unfortunately, this is really bad timing.
 Though she lies in an attempt to protect her husband, it actually ends up damning him.

 After she’s spent a few months alone in prison, Elizabeth comes to her own realization: she was a cold wife, and it was because she didn’t love herself that she was unable to receive her husband’s love.
-She comes to believe that it is her coldness that led to his affair with Abigail:
+She comes to believe that it is her coldness that led to John's affair with Abigail: